Charlotte Edwards: Coaching

-In October 2017, it was announced that Edwards was returning to her previous playing side Adelaide Strikers in the Women's Big Bash League as an Assistant Coach.
+In October 2017, it was announced that Edwards was returning to her previous playing side Adelaide Strikers in the Women's Big Bash League as an assistant coach.
 She remained in the role for five seasons.

 In April 2018, Edwards was appointed as Director of Women's Cricket at Hampshire, with responsibility for the management of both Hampshire Women and Southern Vipers.
-In July 2020, following reforms to the structure of domestic women's cricket in England, Edwards became Head Coach of Southern Vipers.
+In July 2020, following reforms to the structure of domestic women's cricket in England, Edwards became head coach of Southern Vipers.
 She led the side to winning the inaugural Rachael Heyhoe Flint Trophy in her first season with the side, and won the title again in 2021.
 In June 2021, it was announced that the new regional Twenty20 competition would be named the Charlotte Edwards Cup, in honour of Edwards.
 Southern Vipers won their first Charlotte Edwards Cup in 2022.
+Edwards coached Southern Vipers to the domestic double in 2023.

 Edwards also became coach of Southern Brave's women's side ahead of the inaugural season of The Hundred in 2021.
 The side reached the final of the first two editions of the tournament, but lost in the final both times.
+Southern Brave reached the final again in 2023, and this time won the competition.

-In May 2022, Edwards was named as the Head Coach of Sydney Sixers in the Women's Big Bash League from the 2022–23 season onwards, moving from her Assistant Coach role at Adelaide Strikers.
+In May 2022, Edwards was named as the head coach of Sydney Sixers in the Women's Big Bash League from the 2022–23 season onwards, moving from her assistant coach role at Adelaide Strikers.
 The side won a record eleven matches in the group stage of the competition during Edwards' first season in charge, but lost in the final to Adelaide Strikers.

-After the departure of Lisa Keightley from the Head Coach role of England Women in the summer of 2022, Edwards initially expressed interest in taking on the role, but later ruled herself out.
-In February 2023, it was announced that Edwards would be the Head Coach of Mumbai Indians in the Women's Premier League.
+After the departure of Lisa Keightley from the head coach role of England Women in the summer of 2022, Edwards initially expressed interest in taking on the role, but later ruled herself out.
+In February 2023, it was announced that Edwards would be the head coach of Mumbai Indians in the Women's Premier League.
+The side went on to win the inaugural edition of the tournament.

+In November 2024, Edwards was named head coach at the newly professional Hampshire Women following the restructuring of English domestic women's cricket set to start in the 2025 season.

+In April 2025, Edwards was named as Head Coach of the England Women's Cricket Team.